 Our rating(3.5/5)

 • Cons: Only for basic transactions.
-No dedicated POS app.
 Slow customer support.
 Some technical issues.
+POS app included.

 • Best for: Existing Revolut Business account users with an occasional need to take payments in person.

-Launched in July 2022, Revolut Reader is a wireless card reader that works only in conjunction with the Revolut Business app.
+Launched in July 2022, Revolut Reader is a wireless card reader that works in conjunction with the Revolut app or Revolut POS system for iPad.
+In 2024, the standalone Revolut Terminal was launched for companies (freelancers can’t buy it) to accept cards without a connected app.

-It accepts contactless and chip cards of the Visa, Mastercard and Maestro brands, as well as Apple Pay, Google Pay and Samsung Pay.
+The card machines accept contactless and chip cards of the Visa, Mastercard, Maestro and American Express brands, as well as Apple Pay, Google Pay and Samsung Pay.

 Revolut Reader held in hand

-The solution is geared towards registered companies and sole traders in the UK with a Revolut Business account.
-To qualify for payment acceptance, you also need to apply for an additional Merchant Account after your business account is approved.
+The solution is geared towards registered companies and sole traders in the UK with a Revolut Business or Pro account.
+To qualify for payment acceptance after getting the Business account, you also need to apply for a Merchant Account.

-Revolut is an e-money account, not bank account, but it can be used like a current account with its own IBAN for international transfers.
+Revolut is still an e-money account in the UK, not a bank account, but it can be used like a current account with its own IBAN for international transfers.
 What’s more, you can create different currency accounts to keep GBP, USD, EUR and other currencies separate.

 Accepted cards